When Neil Young Cleared the Vault for the Rootsy ‘Silver and Gold’

 As the 20th century gave way to the 21st, Neil Young showed little sign of slowing the breakneck pace he’d set for himself all the way back when he was kicking around with Rick James in the Mynah Birds in the early '60s.

-To help him record Silver & Gold, Young enlisted a number of crack session musicians including Booker T. & the M.G.’s bassist Donald “Duck” Dunn and Ben Keith, who’d been working with Young going all the way back to Harvest in 1971 and who also served alongside Young as the record’s producer.
+Young enlisted a number of crack session musicians to help him record Silver & Gold, including Booker T. & the M.G.’s late bassist Donald “Duck” Dunn and Ben Keith, who’d been working with Young since Harvest in 1971.
+Keith also served alongside Young as the record’s producer.

-He also put in a call to a duo of the greatest female vocalists of all-time to back him up for the song "Red Sun.”

-“I remember I was by myself when I did it and, by the end, I was crying.
+He also put in a call to a duo of the greatest female vocalists of all-time to back him up for the song "Red Sun": “I remember I was by myself when I did it and, by the end, I was crying.
 It was very emotional,” Young later recalled.
 “I kept hearing Emmylou Harris' voice on it and I finally ended up taking it to Tucson to Linda Ronstadt's house, where she and Emmylou were working on an album with Dolly Parton.
 They ended up singing on a lot of the songs on this album, but this one really got to me.
 The song's got a little bit of religion in it and Emmylou's voice, especially, is suited to that."

 Longtime fans of Young found themselves especially enamored with the track “Buffalo Springfield Again,” where the singer recounts the end of his earlier band and expresses a desire to play with them all once again.
 Young missed his chance three years before this song debuted when Buffalo Springfield was inducted into the Rock & Roll Hall of Fame in 1997, but he made up for it in 2011 when he hit the road for a series of six performances with them.
 A larger tour was supposedly in the works, but failed to materialize.